 Open by Reservation Only

-After being closed for more than two months, the Paine Art Center and Gardens reopens to the public on Tuesday, May 26.
+After being closed for more than two months, the Paine Art Center and Gardens reopened to the public on Tuesday, May 26.
 Admittance is by reservation only, and the Paine requests all visitors to bring and wear face masks or coverings indoors.
-Cost of admission will be 50% off regular rates through June 28, courtesy of Amcor.
+Cost of admission is 50% off regular rates through August 30.

 The Paine made the decision to reopen with considerable thought and preparation.
 The organization is following the guidelines of health authorities and will continue to do so.
 We want people to be able to visit with assurance that our environment, our staff, and our visitors are managed as responsibly as possible.